Kanpei Taisha Ichinomiya (Ezo (modern designation))

 What deities are enshrined at Hokkaido Shrine?

-The enshrined deities are: okunitama, Okuninushi no Mikoto, Sukunahikona no Kami, emperor meiji.
+The enshrined deities are: Ōkunitama no Kami, Okuninushi no Mikoto, Sukunahikona no Kami, Emperor Meiji.

 What blessings can you pray for at Hokkaido Shrine?